Mississippi Forum for the Future

 Working groups are the implementation teams within a collective impact initiative.
 These groups complete specific projects that will move us closer to our long-term goal.
 Working groups form in response to a specific need, then dissolve when that need has been met.

-Forum for the Future’s Guiding Principles
+Forum For the Future’s Guiding Principles

 Trust the Process